Customization#

 Introduction#

 Customization is used by specifying the speech_context field in TranscriptionConfig, which is a SpeechContext object.
 It contains a list of SpeechContextEntry objects, each entry specifying a list of phrases (which can be words or phrases) and a boost value.
-The effects of specifying the SpeechContext are:

 Boost Parameter#